-Love Obsessional: Stranger to victim who begins a campaign of harassment to make victim aware of the stalker.
+Love Obsessional: Stranger to victim stalker who begins a campaign of harassment to make the victim aware of the stalker.

-Erotomania: Believing falsely that the victim is in love with him and, but for some external reason, they would be together.
+Erotomania: Believing falsely that the victim is in love with him/her and, but for some external reason, they would be together.

-False Victimization Syndrome: Rare situation where someone desires to be placed in the role of the victim, so constructs false tales of being stalked and may in fact be actual stalker.
+False Victimization Syndrome: Rare situation where someone desires to be placed in the role of the victim, so constructs false tales of being stalked, and may in fact be the actual stalker.

 Legal Definition of Stalking in New York State and the Penal Codes: www.stalkmenot.org/nylaw.html